 Family of Sultan Alauddin:

-Kaikobad had three sons: Kikhasras II, the eldest, and his Greek wife was the son of Mahi Khatun.
+Kaikobad had three sons: Kikhasras II, the eldest, and Sultan Alauddin kaikobad wife who was the Daughter of Mahi Khatun.
 And further, ‘Izz al-Din and Rukn al-Din Yin were the sons of Ghazia Khatun, the wife of his Ayubian princess.
 Kekabad had in fact pledged allegiance to his son Izzat-ud-Din.
 But Aamir generally preferred the rally.
 Behind the more powerful Khusrau.

 Without a clear successor, Kaikobad’s death sparked controversy among various groups.